RECETOX/RIAssigner/README.md

 ## Overview
 RIAssigner is a python tool for retention index (RI) computation for GC-MS data developed at [RECETOX](https://www.recetox.muni.cz/en).

+## Installation
+Installation is currently possible by creating the conda environment with `conda env create -f conda/environment-dev.yml` and then installing the package with `python -m pip install -e .`

+Install via [bioconda](https://anaconda.org/bioconda/riassigner) using `conda install -c bioconda riassigner`

 ## Usage
 RIAssigner can be used to read data from `.msp`, `.csv` and `.tsv` files using [matchms](https://github.com/matchms/matchms) and [pandas](https://pandas.pydata.org/) and to compute the retention indices for the data.
 A reference list of retention indexed compounds (traditionally an Alkane series) with retention times is used to compute the RI for a query dataset of retention time values using the [van Den Dool and Kratz](https://doi.org/10.1016/S0021-9673(01)80947-X) method or by using [cubic spline based interpolation](https://doi.org/10.1021/ac50035a026).